• Skip to main content

 • If you’d like to make this soup without a ham bone, replace it with up to 3 cups diced ham.

-• Add extra veggies to the mixture for an extra hearty ham soup, such as celery, onions or more of what is already in the recipe.
+• Add extra veggies and potatoes to the mixture for an extra hearty ham soup, such as celery, onions, sweet potatoes, canned beans, green beans or your favorite vegetables.

 • Minced garlic or garlic powder would be delicious additions to this dish.